dgroenhof/getting-and-cleaning-data/CodeBook.md

 ### Getting and Cleaning Data Course Project

 ## TODO
+* Point to source data and explanation of source variables (source README.txt)
 * Explain why I didn't choose the meanfreq columns in my dataset
 * Provide links to additional information
 * Describe steps taken in the run_analysis.R file
+* Create README.md

 GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.